Law enforcement in South Korea: Modern era

-In 1949, the Railway District Police Agency was reduced to the Railway Police Unit, and the Coast Guard was established on December 23, 1953.
-In 1963, when the railroad police force was abolished, it was transferred to the Transportation Bureau.
+In 1949, the Railway district police agency was reduced to the railway police unit, and the Coast Guard was established on December 23, 1953.
+In 1963, when the railroad police force was eventually abolished as a separate entity, it was consolidated under the national Transportation Bureau.

-In 1974, the Public Security Bureau became the Security Headquarters, and in 1991, as the Security Headquarters was expanded to the National Police Agency, the Metropolitan Police Agency was changed to the Local Police Agency.
+In 1974, the Public Security Bureau became the Security Headquarters.
+In 1991, the Security Headquarters was then further expanded to merge with the KNPA, and the metropolitan police agency was changed to the local police agency.